When Notifications Rule Your Day

 Step 4: Use Tech on Purpose

 When you do use digital devices, do it mindfully.
 Turn off non-essential notifications, use focus apps, and take regular breaks to stay productive.
-Mindfulness practices, such as deep breathing or brief meditations, can help you stay aware of your tech habits.
+Intentional awareness practices, such as deep breathing or brief focused stillness exercises, can help you stay aware of your tech habits.

 Step 5: Check In and Adjust

 After your digital detox, think about what worked best.
 Which changes made the most significant difference?
-How can you keep mindful of technology use as part of your daily life?
+How can you keep mindful of technology use as part of your daily life?.
+Multiple brain regions contribute to this process through synchronized neural firing patterns that emerge during both resting and.

 Why Mindful Tech Use Works